jarneson/godot-ply/README.md

 # ![icon](./addons/ply/icons/plugin.svg) godot-ply ![icon](./addons/ply/icons/plugin.svg)
-Godot plugin for in-editor box modeling for grayboxing or prototyping 3d levels.
+Godot plugin for in-editor box modelling for gray boxing or prototyping 3d levels.

 ![Editor Screenshot](./editor.png)

 Only tested in Godot 3.4.
-Icons are only good for dark mode.
+Icons are only suitable for dark mode.

 See demos [on youtube](https://www.youtube.com/channel/UCf1IV6ABf3a4nW1wEyPwmMQ).

 ## Installation
-- Copy the contents of the plugin directory in this repository into your `addons` folder for your godot project.
+- Copy the contents of the plugin directory in this repository into your `addons` folder for your Godot project.
 - Activate the plugin in your project settings.

 ## Usage